 Deemed Energy and Demand Savings

 For new construction, renovation, or existing system replacements (as an alternative compliance path), the use of a deemed savings procedure is available for claiming VRF system efficiency above code minimum efficiencies.
-The methodology is identical to TRM Volume 3 Split System/Single Packaged Air Conditioners and Heat Pumps by substituting the efficiencies from Table 9 as the baseline efficiencies for the New Construction and Replace on Burnout Energy and Demand Savings Methodology.
+The methodology is identical to TRM Volume 3 Split System/Single Packaged Air Conditioners and Heat Pumps by substituting the efficiencies from Table 9 as the baseline efficiencies for the new construction and replace on burnout energy and demand savings methodology.

 Claimed Peak Demand Savings

 A summer peak period value is used for this measure.
-Refer to Volume 1, Appendix B: Peak Demand Reduction Documentation for further details on peak demand savings and methodology.
+Refer to Volume 1, Section 4 for further details on peak demand savings and methodology.

 Additional Calculators and Tools